 Note to recent retirees: When you were an active educator, your health insurance premiums may have been withheld on a pre-tax basis.
-The IRS requires that retirees’ insurance premiums be withheld on an after-tax basis.
+However, federal tax law requires that retirees’ insurance premiums be withheld on an after-tax basis.

 Your insurance is administered either by the Group Insurance Commission or your local school district.
 To determine which agency administers your insurance, look at the Deductions portion of pension check or direct deposit statement.
 If your deduction is listed as: